NSideas/Luma/README.md

-# Fairport Asset Management
+# Luma Wealth Advisors

-A development guide for the Fairport Asset Management website.
+A development guide for the Luma Wealth Advisors website.